matt-goldman/matt-goldman.github.io/docs/_posts/2021-02-15-fluent-email.md

 * It offers integration with Exchange features, such as calendar, voting buttons, and @ mentions (Note some features are experimental).
 * You authenticate with an API key managed as an Azure AD app registration, so no need to create a service mailbox account and store/rotate login credentials.

 You can check out the link above to learn more about FluentEmail in general, but in this post I'm going to show you how to send an email with FluentEmail via Exchange Online.
-There are two stages to this process - registering the app in Azure AD and adding FLuentEmail to your application.
+There are two stages to this process - registering the app in Azure AD and adding FluentEmail to your application.

 # 1. App Registration